Sparsh011/Ping/README.md

 # Ping
-<h4>A simple chatting application where users can share text messages with each other.
+<h4>A chatting application where users can share text messages with each other.
 Appliation also fetches a random meme from Reddit and user can save that meme.</h4>

 ## Tech Stack
 <ul>